prakash-js/Cheat-Guides/Linux Privilege Escalation Cheat guide.md

 		chmod 4744 file

-    To find all files with the SUID bit set, use: find / -type f -perm -4000 2>/dev/null
+    To find all files with the SUID bit set,
+		>find / -type f -perm -4000 2>/dev/null<

     SUID shows as an s in the owner’s execute position in ls -l, indicating the file runs with the owner’s permissions.